 It’s important to remember that some of the open source offers included in this list require some development skills, and that may make them less than ideal fits for your use case.
 We recommend that you read each tool’s FAQ to see just how much coding is required to take advantage of the software.
 The open source tools usually do a good job of explaining the requirements for use on the download pages.

 Compatible with Adobe Cloud, Adobe LiveCycle Enterprise Suite 4 is a higher-end BPM software that integrates the concepts of form platform and enterprise documentation.
 The objectives of using this software include processing of information, delivery of personalized communications and effective protection of sensitive information.
 LiveCycle ES4 extends business processes to its users mobile workforce and clients, increasing productivity while broadening service access to users equipped with a desktop, smartphone or tablet.
 It was earlier known as Adobe LiveCycle and acts as a central workstation that connects existing work processes and streamlines media delivery to other teams.
-It also offers a community connection portal, user-generated content organization, and a social engagement platform.
+It also offers a community connection portal and a social engagement platform.

 Alfresco Process Services (powered by Activiti) is an enterprise BPM solution targeted at business people and developers.
 It is lightweight and incorporates a super fast BPMN 2.0 process engine for Java.
 At its core is a high performance open-source business process engine based on Activiti with the flexibility and scalability to handle a wide variety of critical processes.
 Alfresco Process Services provides a powerful suite of end user tools and integrates with a range of enterprise systems, including Alfresco Content Services, Box and Google Drive.
 Activiti is greatly optimized for dealing with technical and non-technical aspects namely analysis, modeling, business process compatibility generation, and software creation and support respectively.